43 things to do in Norfolk with kids

 Amazona Zoo, near Cromer, focuses on South American animals from jaguars to monkeys, with over 200 to see and an emphasis on education and conservation.

-There are also smaller creatures, including guinea pigs, if you’re visiting Norfolk with toddlers, and a soft play area (currently closed) as well as an outdoor playground (also currently closed).
-Tickets need to be prebooked.
+There are also smaller creatures, including guinea pigs, if you’re visiting Norfolk with toddlers, and a soft play area, as well as an outdoor playground.
+Prebooking is recommended but you can also buy walk-up tickets.

 This 50-acre zoo is not far from Thetford Forest and from the Suffolk border, so it’s a great one to keep on the list if you’re staying away from the Norfolk coast.